emilybstevens/CXR-ML/README.md

 ## Machine Learning Model

-### Decsription of Preliminary Data Preprocessing
+### Decsription of Data Preprocessing

 Since the dataset was large and relatively unbiased, very minimal pre-processing was required.
 The images had a consistent size of 1024 x 1024 that can be rescaled using keras' built in data generators.
 The 'Data_Entry_2017.csv' file had many columns that were unnecessary.
 The `Image Index` column was used to generate the relative paths of the images and the path values were used as the x_column input that helps the image data generator to find the image file in its respected nested folder.
 Although the data can be sorted into different folders based on its classes, around 20% of the images had multiple labels in the same image.
 Additionally, there were more than 100,000 images in total hence sorting into different training, testing folders was deemed inefficient.
 The features were located in the `Finding Labels` column.
 The rest of the columns were not discarded since we are unsure of its usage yet.

-### Description of preliminary feature engineering and preliminary feature selection, including their decision-making process
+### Description of feature engineering and feature selection, including their decision-making process

 Since each sample could have up to 8 co-occuring diseases, a multilabel classification model was more appropriate.
 The labels were also encoded into binaries to help with generating a ROC/AUC curve to quantify the visualize the evaluation of the model after it has been trained.
 The target labels were aggregated into a list of strings and stored in the `diseases_present` column to facilitate in multilabel classification.
 Although labels can be encoded and stored as a string of integers, it proved challenging to use a list of integers vs a list of string labels for the categorization hence the list of strings was used as the target variable instead.
 Using the Keras `ImageDataGenerator()` and `flow_from_dataframe()` functions, the